-Below are a list of security measures that can be implemented to protect your YugabyteDB installation.
+There is a number of security measures that you can implement to protect your YugabyteDB installation.

 Authentication requires that all clients provide valid credentials before they can connect to a YugabyteDB cluster.
 YugabyteDB stores authentication credentials internally in the YB-Master system tables.
 The authentication mechanisms available to clients depend on what is supported and exposed by the YSQL, YCQL, and YEDIS APIs.

 Roles can be modified to grant users or applications only the essential privileges based on the operations they need to perform against the database.
 Typically, an administrator role is created first.
 The administrator then creates additional roles for users.

 For more information, see Role-based access control in YugabyteDB.

 Run the YB-Master and YB-TServer services with a dedicated operating system user account.
 Ensure that this dedicated user account has permissions to access the data drives, but no unnecessary permissions.

 Restrict machine and port access

 Ensure that YugabyteDB runs in a trusted network environment, such that: